codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 .. image:: /img/codio-extension-virtual-coach.png
    :alt: Codio-extensions

-2. Choose one of repositories that starts with **custom-assistant-example-<example_name>**
+2. Choose one of the repositories that starts with **custom-assistant-example-<example_name>**

 ..
 Note:: These examples are experimental and may receive small improvements and updates.
 If you're using them as is, please check the respective github repositories for the latest release available.

 3. Click on the green **Use This Template** button or the `Fork <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo>`_ button, in the top right corner, to create a copy of the example repo, and give it a unique name - This will be your own copy of the custom assistant where you can make edits to the example code to customize your assistant.
-    You'll see 2 files in your repo:
+    You'll see two files in your repo:
         -  **metadata.json**: This file will contain some basic information about your extension:
             1. **name**: The name of your extension - rename this field to describe what your assistant will do
             2. **type**: For any Coach extension, the default value is “helper”